Living purpose: God’s appointed seasons for your life

 In the chapter titled “Divine Seasons and Cycles” from his book on partnership, Izak Bester says, “We have an enemy out there—satan—who is consistently working against us and who will continuously strive to manipulate circumstances to frustrate and influence us to make wrong choices and wrong decisions.”
 What we do in this time is absolutely critical because how we end one cycle influences what happens in the next cycle.

-Resisting God’s plans
+Resisting God’s plan and purpose

 We must remember that God has a plan and purpose not only for each one of us but for each appointed time in our lives.
 He has an end destination in mind, and He knows what needs to be worked out of us and worked into us to get there.
 He knows the spiritual maturity that we will need and the gifts, skills, and talents we will need.
 He says in Jer 29:11 (Ampl): “For I know the plans and thoughts that I have for you,’ says the Lord, ‘plans for peace and well-being and not for disaster, to give you a future and a hope.”